SeanLuis/rest-data-validator/README.md

 In this example, the `items` array must have at least one item, each item must be unique, and every item must satisfy the custom validation condition (price greater than 0).

-### Applying ArrayValidator
+### Applying Array

-To apply the `ArrayValidator`, you need to decorate your class property with `@ArrayValidator` and provide the necessary validation options.
+To apply the `Array`, you need to decorate your class property with `@Array` and provide the necessary validation options.
 This enables a declarative approach to specifying validation logic directly within your class models.

-The `ArrayValidator` is a powerful tool for ensuring data integrity for array properties, supporting both simple constraints and complex, element-wise validation.
+The `Array` is a powerful tool for ensuring data integrity for array properties, supporting both simple constraints and complex, element-wise validation.

 # Sanitizer Functions